Jotschi/vertx-graphql-example/README.md

 The `StarWarsData` class contains the demo data.
 The demo data is structured in a very simple graph.
 A central root element is used to reference the aggregation vertices which list all the basic elements (humans, droids, planets, movies).
 Additional edges exist between those elements.

 This example does not use SQL to interface with the GraphDB.
-Instead it uses makes use of the Object Graph Mapper library [Ferma 2.x](https://github.com/Syncleus/Ferma).
-This library allowed me to create basic Java Classes which map to the vertices which I later used within my Graph.
+Instead it uses makes use of the Object Graph Mapper library [Ferma 3.x](https://github.com/Syncleus/Ferma).
+This library allowed me to create basic Java classes which map to the vertices which I later use within my Graph.
 Ferma helps a lot if you plan to setup your graph domain model.
 Using a tinkerpop based native API is in most cases the fastest way to interact with the GraphDB.
 OrientDB nativly supports this API and thus the overall overhead is minimal compared to SQL.

-NOTE: Ferma 2.x uses Tinkerpop 2.x - Ferma 3.x makes use of Tinkerpop 3.x and works differently.
-I choose Ferma 2.x for this example because the Tinkerpop 3.x support for OrientDB is still in development. (as of 04/2017)

 ### GraphQL schema